Pull Up!

 World’s oldest pilot Read More »

-United Airlines Flight 232 is cruising at 37,000 feet, when the crew is jolted by an explosion from the back of the plane.
-The number two engine has just blown apart, sending shrapnel into the fuselage, and totally disabling all three of the aircraft’s hydraulic systems.
+In 1989, United Airlines Flight 232 suffered a catastrophic engine failure that rendered the DC-10 uncontrollable.
+The following are 7 keys to crisis management used during the ordeal.
+The flight was destined for Chicago when, cruising at 37,000 feet, the crew was jolted by an explosion from the back of the plane.
+The number two engine blown apart, sending shrapnel into the fuselage, and totally disabling all three of the aircraft’s hydraulic systems.
+During the near impossible ordeal, seven keys to crisis management become clear.
 The crew now have no means of controlling pitch nor bank.
 They have no flaps to slow the jet down for final approach.
 And even if they do get the airplane down on the ground, they have no brakes to stop them.
-“This can’t happen…but I think it just did” The crew is now piloting a 300,000-pound DC-10, without the luxury of being able to control it.
+Lesson #1 – Packing it in, is never an option.
+The crew is now piloting a 300,000-pound DC-10, without the luxury of being able to control it.
 The odds of losing all hydraulic power simultaneously are a billion to one.
 And, as Captain Al Haynes would tell me later in an interview, his initial thought was, “It can’t happen.
 You’ve been told over and over again, it can’t happen, but it didn’t take us very long to realize, I think it just did.”
-Sooner or later, most of us have to deal with the dire.
+With ground based delemmas, sooner or later, most of us have to deal with the dire.
 Something so egregious and hopeless, that we feel completely out of control.
 Layoff, bankruptcy, divorce, death, or serious illness, can all leave us feeling hopeless.
-But the way you respond to the situation can make the difference between winning or losing it all.
-Indeed, one of the objectives of introducing you to the people in this book, is to learn and benefit from their winning (and sometimes losing) experiences.
-The United predicament was chosen because the situation is about as crazy as it gets.
-The fate of everyone on board appears doomed, and by all indications, there is nothing the crew can do to change the outcome.
+But the way you perceive a problem can make the difference between winning or losing.
+By all accounts, the United predicament appeared hopeless.
+And by all indications, there is nothing the crew could do to change the outcome.
 But sometimes, contrary to indications or probability, you have to buck the odds.
 To insist that somewhere, somehow, a solution exists.
-Prepare to “get pushed” Keep in mind you’re going to face situations in your life, where you will be pushed beyond your perceived capabilities.
-Where everything will appear hopeless, out of control, and so screwed up, you’ll want to pack it in and quit.
+This is where we can learn an invaluable lesson from airline crews: Packing it in…is never an option.
+Lesson #2 – When you’re limits are “pushed,” you learn to fly above the chaos Keep in mind you’re going to face situations in your life, where you will be pushed beyond your perceived capabilities.
+Miles outside your comfort zone.
+Things may appear hopeless, out of control, and screwed up, you’ll want to pack it in and quit.
 However, that is precisely the time you must hunker down, hold on, and fight.
 In other words, don’t give up.
 Life has an odd way of taking us right up to the edge of the cliff, and just as we are pushed off, we get wings.
 Think of it this way – each time you’re pushed off that so-called cliff, you log, “flight time.”
 You may have to flap like hell, but sooner or later you discover you can fly above the chaos.
 With that thought in mind, let’s briefly return to Flight 232 to gain some insight.
-With the dilemma that faces them, the crew certainly needs some extraordinary results.
-If “The Book” says it’s impossible – stop reading The situation is much more serious than most modern-day flight system failures.
+With the dilemma that faces them, the crew could certainly use some extraordinary results.
+Lesson #3 – If “The Book” says it’s impossible – stop reading!
+The situation is much more serious than most modern-day flight system failures.
 The reason is simple.
 McDonnell Douglas, the manufacturer of the DC-10, considered the loss of all hydraulics so remote, that nothing was written in the manual to resolve the issue.
 For a better understanding of the situation, let’s look at the blow-by-blow account of Flight 232.
 Soon after the catastrophic engine failure, the tri-jet begins an uncontrolled descent.
 With no pitch control, the aircraft enters a series of phugoid oscillations – a roller coaster-like behavior of climbs and dives that gives the airplane a nearly uncontrollable flight characteristic.
 The enormity of the crisis now becomes obvious, as the jet begins to have a mind of its own.
 Three separate times, the DC-10 nearly goes over on its back.
 With no hydraulics, an inverted roll will be an automatic death sentence for the lumbering jet.
-When ‘packing it in,’ simply isn’ an option Although the aircraft is now dangling on the ragged edge of uncontrolled flight, something remarkable begins to transpire in the cockpit.
+Lesson #4 – When under the gun, your mind sharpens Although the aircraft is now dangling on the ragged edge of uncontrolled flight, something remarkable begins to transpire in the cockpit.
 An incredible display of teamwork and raw determination are coming together.
 The cockpit becomes a beehive of ideas.
 “What if we try this?
 Do you think this will help?”
 The aircraft continues a series of right-hand oscillating spirals.
 An air traffic controller tracking the flight begs for some good news.
 “Can you guys hold altitude?”
 “Negative,” comes the reply.
 More ideas.
 More experimentation.
 Denny Fitch, an off-duty instructor pilot, asks one of the flight attendants if he can give a hand.
-Haynes accepts.
-Haynes directs the instructor pilot to control the throttles so as to free up the captain and co-pilot to work the control wheel.
+Haynes accepts.(Denny Fitch had actually studied the crash [and received simulator time] of Japan Air Lines Flight 123 in 1985, an almost identical hydraulic system failure UAL 232 was now facing) Lesson #5 – Treat everyone as part of the team In a beautiful display of crew resource management, Haynes has the presence of mind to recognize Fitch as a new (and welcomed) part of the team.
+Haynes proceeds to bring his left hand over his shoulder for a brief handshake introducing himself to Fitch.
 Through a system of trial and error, the crew work their magic.
 Al Haynes, Bill Records, DJ Dvorak, and Denny Fitch, feverishly but delicately baby the big jet to behave.
 As they continue to corkscrew to the right, the crew finally makes a breakthrough.
 By jockeying the power on the two remaining engines, they gain some directional control over the airplane.
 Still, the nearest airport is Sioux City, Iowa, some 75 miles away, and as Haynes admitted to me, “We had absolutely no idea how we were going to get there.”
 Forty-five minutes later, the crew miraculously lines up with Runway 22 at Sioux City.
 Although the 6600-foot runway length is hopelessly short for a DC-10, it’s their only option.
 The crew knows, at best, they’re going to blow through the end of the runway and skid into a cornfield.
 The worst, isn’t contemplated.
-Replace panic with humor As the tower controller gives the customary “cleared to land” permission, Captain Haynes gives us a snapshot of his relative calm, when he banters back, “You don’t want to be particular and make it a (specific) runway, huh?”
-With the aircraft now at the runway threshold and mere seconds from touchdown, the DC-10 is cursed with another phugoid oscillation.
-As the jet begins an uncontrollable nose down pitch, the ground proximity recorder blasts the warning, “Pull up, pull up.”
-A split second later, the plane begins to roll to the right.
-A crew member begins to
+Lesson #6

-Never give up Read More »
+Never give up – Discover 7 Keys to Crisis Management Read More »

 13,000 miles on $6 a day